-What are the best practices to avoiding stinky shoes?
+What are the best practices to prevent stinky shoes?
 How do you destink your shoes once they’re already funky?
-Reader K has a delicate question regarding smelly shoes:
+Reader K has a delicate question regarding stinky shoes:

 I need advice on how to keep my shoes from developing a bad odor.
 I wear hose 90% of the time with my dress work shoes, and they develop a foul odor within just a few weeks of wear.
 I have tried odor eaters without success, old pantyhose filled with baking soda, rotating my shoes to never wear them two days in a row – nothing works.
 I haven’t normally had smelly shoes or feet, but now that I am in a professional environment and wear dress shoes instead of socks/sneakers, I can’t get a handle on this.
 I don’t notice the smell when my shoes are on, but when I take them off at home, look out.
 I am afraid that it will keep getting worse and my feet will smell all the time!